ken1882/battle-puno/README.md

   Traditional uno game.
 The one played all cards in hand or the last stand wins.
 (You can choose whether add Trade/Wild Chaos/Discard All card to deck since they're not in original uno game.)

   - **Battle Puno!:**<br>
   All cards are available in this mode.
 Every player begins with 200 hitpoints, when a number card is played, add its number to damage pool, if the card played is zero, the user can choose whether reset the damage pool or +10 to it.
-Whoever have no more card to play(or just don't wanna play one in the turn) and have to draw from the deck, his/her loses the hitpoints equal to the number in damage pool, resets the damage pool afterward and discards those cards.
+Whoever have no more card to play(or just don't wanna play one in the turn) and have to draw from the deck, his/her loses the hitpoints equal to the number in damage pool, resets the damage pool afterward and discards those cards.<br>
-  When the games end, every player loses the hitpoints equal to the sum of card points he/she left in the hand, then add the hitpoints left to the score(subtract if hp is negative).
+  When the round ends, every player loses the hitpoints equal to the sum of card points he/she left in the hand, then add the hitpoints left to the score(lose score if hp is negative).<br>
   The player who reach 500 scores first wins the game, and players are ranked by the score.

  - **Death Match:**<br>